 These simple moves guarantee the best creamy, crunchy dill pickle pasta salad every time.

-- Add bacon right before serving – Keeps it crisp and prevents it from softening in the dressing.
+- Add bacon just before serving: That keeps it crisp instead of softening in the dressing.

 Dill Pickle Pasta Salad Recipe